How to get rid of grass stains on your horse!

 Stain removers are your friend here!

-- Follow this up with a hot steamy towel.
+- Follow this up with a hot steamy towel if the dry towel didn’t quite cut it.
 Think barber shop, where the towel is barely damp with hot hot hot water which creates the steam you are looking for.
 This will wipe away some more of the stain.
+Use an instant kettle for easy hot water making at the barn.

 Stain creation in action.

 - Use a dry shampoo on the stain directly, or spritz on the steamy towel.
-Dry shampoos, stain removers, no rinse shampoos, etc. all have the same mission - remove the stain, no need to set foot in the wash rack.
-I do like to wipe the stain again after some no rinse shampoo has been applied.
+Dry shampoos, stain removers, no-rinse shampoos all have the same mission – remove the stain, no need to set foot in the wash rack.
+I do like to wipe the stain again after some no-rinse shampoo has been applied.

 - For super stubborn stains, you can use a dusting of baby powder or a colored show spray to mask green-ness.
 If you are not showing or riding in lessons, wearing a pair of dark sunglasses also works!